 Issue #3: my VM can’t reach Metadata server

 The metadata server is the service that serves the metadata for the VM.
 The data can be ssh keys, ip addresses, hostname.

-The metadata agent responsible for proxying the requests from the VMs to the metdata server or nova.
+The metadata is agent responsible for proxying the requests from the VMs to the metadata server or nova.
 There are two ways to configure it: